May 21, 2024 | Admissions & Programs Team

 Learn more about STEM at Simon in a recent podcast episode.

-Don’t wait—this time next year, you’ll be glad you started your business school journey now.
+If you're curious about where a STEM-designated degree can take your career, don’t wait—this time next year, you’ll be glad you started your business school journey now.
 We hope to see your application soon!